-- 1) The property owner has indicated an interest in redeveloping the site. - 2) The site is owned by the City of Clayton and therefore is subject to State Surplus Land Act requirements regarding of use property for affordable housing. - 3) The site has a low building-to-land value (B/LV) ratio, thus indicating untapped value that can be achieved via site redevelopment. - 4) The site exhibits characteristics to similar properties that have been redeveloped. - 5) A prior development application had been filed for the site and lapsed. - The site is significantly underutilized relative to what land use regulations permit (e.g., a single unit on a site that allows multiple units)
+- 1) The property owner has indicated an interest in redeveloping the site during this planning period. - The site is owned by the City of Clayton and therefore is subject to State Surplus Land Act requirements regarding of use property for affordable housing. - 3) The site has a low building-to-land value (B/LV) ratio, thus indicating untapped value that can be achieved via site redevelopment. - 4) The site exhibits characteristics to similar properties that have been redeveloped. - 5) A prior development application had been filed for the site and lapsed. - 6) The site is significantly underutilized relative to what land use regulations permit (e.g., a single unit on a site that allows multiple units); the analysis for each site indicates the ratio of potential units versus existing units.